Sudani From Nigeria Review: A Shining Gem!

 Overall View

-First thing first, Sudani From Nigeria is not just about the game of Football.
+First things first, Sudani From Nigeria is not just about the game of football.
 Yes, the Sevens Football and the prominence that this game holds in the Malabar region is a crucial part of the film but at the same time, the movie is a realistic take on the lives of the people out there.
-It is a journey through their enjoyements, problems, emotions and much more.
+It is a journey through their joy, problems, emotions and much more.
 In Sudani From Nigeria, we get to meet a lot of people who are so real and relatable, especially for all those who hail from the region.

 Sudani From Nigeria has a strong emotional connect and they travel through the movie to the hearts of the audiences.
-The audiences get to know about Majeed, his family, freiends circle and at the same time also looks into the life of Sameul.
+The audiences get to know about Majeed, his family, friends circle and at the same time also looks into the life of Samuel.
 The way in which the friendship of Majeed and Samuel portrayed is exceptional and one would feel that connect.
 Both the halves of the film have got a subtle yet effective treatment.
 The pace of the first half might raise the eyebrows of a few but it gels well with the movie.
 The climax sequences are so well layered and depicted that the characters and the film will linger in the minds of the viewer.

 Verdict

 A film like Sudani From Nigeria shouldn't be missed by any chance.
 It is a wonderful experience that has a nativity connect.
-The wide range of emotions that the film offers are not forced in but are felt by the audiences and that's the sign of a true winner.
-Sudani From Nigeria proves special gifts do come in small boxes.
+The wide range of emotions that the film offers are not forced but are felt by the audiences and that's the sign of a true winner.
+Sudani From Nigeria proves that special gifts do come in small boxes.